nextstrain/docs.nextstrain.org/src/tutorials/creating-a-workflow.rst

 ---------------------

-A :term:`Nextstrain build<build>` typically starts with a collection of pathogen sequences in a single `FASTA <https://en.wikipedia.org/wiki/FASTA_format>`_ file and a corresponding table of metadata describing those sequences in a tab-delimited text file.
+A :term:`Nextstrain workflows<workflow>` typically starts with a collection of pathogen sequences in a single `FASTA <https://en.wikipedia.org/wiki/FASTA_format>`_ file and a corresponding table of metadata describing those sequences in a tab-delimited text file.
 For this tutorial, we will use example data containing 34 virus sequences.

 Each virus sequence record looks like the following, with the virus's strain ID as the sequence name in the header line followed by the virus sequence.